anshsinghal2002/soccer_player_tracking/report.md

   - **Delivered end-to-end functionality** and produced a workflow to go from one link to a fully loaded in session with available metrical insights through auto generated graphs, and a robust video containing a display of all available metrics, birds eye view game replay, in game action notifications.
 Workflow described in `workflow.md`.
   - **Documented** iterations of various outputs, and sample data for ready testing and further development.
 (Sample outputs pertaining to Elmiras vs Union at CPH Field (Union) which ended in a 5-0 win for Union)
   - **Prepared** examples of usage in `main.py`.
+- My recommendation for the project would be to allow one or two students to come in and get onboarded to the project, which I would be happy to do.
+They can then utilise this codebase and the resarch as tools to produce analytical insights, as well as develop and engineer more features (also listed in `research.md`) for on pitch performance.
+Getting new sources of data through video recordings and manual annotation might also unlock a lot of potential, especially when discerning between phases of play in and out of possession.
+- **P.s. `research.md` for other suggested future work**